alanchampion/dotfiles/README.md

 To set up github, copy and run the `ssh/setup-ssh.sh` file.
 That should clone this repo and from there you can run the install scripts and stowed dotfiles.

-For installations, run files in `install` with `chmod +x install-all.sh && ./install-all.sh`.
+For installations, run files in `install` with `./install-all.sh`.

-For stowed dotfiles, install stow `sudo apt install stow`.
+For stowed dotfiles, ensure stow is installed `sudo apt install stow`.
-Then navigate to the `stow` directory and run `chmod +x stow.sh && ./stow.sh`.
+Then navigate to the `stow` directory and run `./stow.sh`.

 ## Adding New Configuration